L13/vscode-projects/README.md

 * Cache detected folders and workspaces between sessions.
 * Sort workspaces by name, type or simple group.
 * Assign a workspace to a slot to open it with a keyboard shortcut.
-* Select a color for a project which changes also the statusbar for the workspace.
+* Select a color for a project which changes also the status bar for the workspace.

 ### Workspaces